 If you have a bile cholangitis (a bile infection) it may be part of the treatment to drain the infected bile.

-If you take a blood thinner our staff will contact you and tell you when you should stop taking it.
+If you take a blood thinner our staff will call you and tell you when you should stop taking it.

 Do not eat anything after midnight the night before.
 You may take your normal morning medicines with a sip of water.